karthikricssion/responsify-slider-extension/README.md

 ---
 - [x] Learn about Building Basic firefox extention
 - [x] Build basic Beta version of concept/ idea
-- [ ] Build one by one as mentioned in thoughts
+- [x] Worked on CSS styles
-- [ ] Work on Light / Dark mode
+- [x] Research on loading all websites inside iframe

 ### Steps to load this extension in Firefox
 ---